 Laryngoscopy is an exam that lets Drs.
-Chapman, Anderson or Ballinger see the back of your throat, your voice box (larynx), and vocal cords using a tool called a Laryngoscope.
+Chapman or Anderson see the back of your throat, your voice box (larynx), and vocal cords using a tool called a Laryngoscope.
 A Laryngoscopy will be performed for the following reasons:

 - to find the cause of voice problems, such as breathy, hoarse, weak or no voice